John Corbett embraces a remembrance of fizz past.

 beautiful, elegant and well-preserved women, age….”

-We started with Lanson’s flagship non-vintage Lanson Black Label Brut, which exhibits some of the classic traits that set Lanson apart from a lot of Champagnes which are now made sweeter and “softer” for contemporary tastes.
+We started with Lanson’s flagship non-vintage Lanson Black Label Brut, which exhibits some of the classic traits that set Lanson apart from a lot of Champagnes which, we were told by the local Lanson rep running the tasting, are now made sweeter and “softer” for contemporary tastes.
 For a start, Lanson does not induce malolactic fermentation (a secondary fermentation) in the making of its wines.
 This way, the company says, the freshness, fruitiness and aroma profile of individual cuvées are preserved and allowed to reach their full, aromatic potential.
 It also helps the wines keep better.

-Drinking this wine was a classical Champagne experience: it tasted just the way it did when I first got “hooked” on Champagne.
+Drinking this wine was a classic Champagne experience: it tasted just the way it did when I first got “hooked” on it.

 In the keeping with the “Things Past” flavour of the occasion, we went quite a way back, tasting Gold Label and Lanson Brut vintages from 1994 (this got a big tick from me), 1993, 1990, 1988 and 1981.
 It was a wonderful sensory experience to see how great Champagnes, like beautiful, elegant and well-preserved women, age.
 The general taste movement is often described as toward notes of petrol/paraffin; it seems an indelicate description but the notes were there, albeit in a very well-mannered way.

-“We can tell our grandchildren,” said one of the writers, “that once upon a time we drank Champagne in plenty.”
+“We can tell our grandchildren,” one of the writers had said earlier, “that once upon a time we drank Champagne in plenty.”